 - Courses offered by the department of the student's major may NOT be used to fulfill the unit requirements of Areas B, C, D, E or Z, with the exception of areas offering choices from only one department. - Courses that are cross-listed meet GE requirements for all majors except those in the home department of the cross-listed course.
-The "home" department is the one under which the course description appears in the catalog.
-For example, Afro-Ethnic is the "home" department for Afro-Ethnic Studies 311/Human Services 311; therefore, it cannot be used by Afro-Ethnic majors to meet GE requirements. - Upper-division courses offered by the department of the student's major may not be used for GE credit. - Upper-division GE courses are not applicable for graduate degree credit, regardless of the student's major or the department offering the course.
+The "home" department is the one under which the course description is underlined as it appears in the catalog.
+For example, African American Studies is the "home" department for African American Studies 311/Human Services 311; therefore, it cannot be used by African American majors to meet GE requirements. - Upper-division courses offered by the department of the student's major may not be used for GE credit. - Upper-division GE courses are not applicable for graduate degree credit, regardless of the student's major or the department offering the course.